jax-ml/jax/docs/gpu_performance_tips.md

 ### Code generation flags

-* **--xla_gpu_enable_triton_softmax_fusion** This flag enables an automatic softmax fusion, based on pattern-matching backed by Triton code generation.
-  The default value is False.
 * **--xla_gpu_triton_gemm_any** Use the Triton-based GEMM (matmul) emitter for any GEMM that it supports.
 The default value is False.